yaybu/yaybu/sphinx/logging.rst

 The log is therefore formatted for easy review, rather than long term audit trailling - use the syslog facility for this, as described above.

-This log can be produced in text and/or html format.
-These logs can be written to file, or to the console.

 This log indicates the processing of resources, useful informational messages about processing decisions.
 You can configure the following aspects of this log: